software-mansion/react-native-reanimated/docs/docs/animations.md

 **A note about `useAnimatedStyle` and `map` components**

-When using a map that returns an `Animated.View` with a `useAnimatedStyle` style, the elements cannot share the same returned style.
-This would cause only the last element to have the value.
-Because hooks cannot be used in callbacks, you're best to split out the returned `View` into its own functional component.
+When using a map that returns an `Animated.View` with a `useAnimatedStyle` style, the animated style will only be applied to the last item in the map.
+Furether, because hooks cannot be used in callbacks, you can't nest the `useAnimatedStyle` directly in the map either.
+You're best to split out the returned `Animated.View` into its own functional component.

 For example, this would only apply styles to the last element: